daj337n96/website/README.md

 -Port: 8000 or any others

 HTTP uses GET/POST depending on the client.
-E.g. GET when asking to display the page
+E.g. GET when asking to display the page.
-E.g. POST when sending request to the server
+E.g. POST when sending request to the server.